SciTools/iris/docs/src/voted_issues.rst

    </script>
    <p></p>

-.. note:: The data in this table is updated daily and is sourced from
+.. note:: The data in this table is updated every 30 minutes and is sourced
-          `voted-issues.json`_.
+          from `voted-issues.json`_.
           For the latest data please see the `issues on GitHub`_.
           Note that the list on Github does not show the number of votes 👍 only the total number of comments for the whole issue.